 However, unlike Juneau taxi companies, it does not impose an additional fee to access the park.
 The fare rate does not include your park pass of USD 5.
 But, visitors can get one at the self-dispenser in the visitors center parking lot.

-There are limited Lyft cars available, so if there are multiple ships in port, getting a Lyft might prove problematic, so you’ll need a plan B.
+There are limited Lyft cars available, so if there are multiple ships in port, getting a Lyft might prove problematic, so you’ll need a plan B. Lyft cannot drop off at the visitor center (although some break the rules) so you’ll need to walk a distance from your drop off point.

 Take The City Bus